GotAudio/AudioBookSlides/README.md

 </details>

-#### GPT API Setup*
+#### Optional GPT API Setup
+- 2024-2-21 Version 1.1.0 Update.
+GPT is no longer required.
+Scripts are now included to generate character and scene data locally.
+(GPT does a better job though.)
 - To use the GPT API, you need to sign up for an API Key.
 Register and get your key [here](https://platform.openai.com).
 - Save your API key in a file named `ABS_API_KEY.txt` in the application folder.
-- The cost is approximately $2 for a 12-hour audiobook.
+- The cost is approximately $5 for a 12-hour audiobook.
 New sign-ups might receive $20 free credit.
 - Alternatively, use the free [LM-Studio Local GPT server](https://lmstudio.ai/).
 It's about 3 times slower (1 hour vs 20 minutes) and less accurate.
 The recommended model is [here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF).
 - Note: Not all requests have been optimized for LM-Studio.
 Some results may be suboptimal.
 This feature was utilized during development but has not been fully verified with the current installation.
-- *I also have a version that does not utilize GPT.
-In that version, image prompts are generated directly from the text, which can lead to often ridiculous or confusing scene transitions.
-Additionally, character names are generated programmatically, often resulting in inaccuracies.
-Instead of having around 50 nearly 100% accurate characters, you might encounter 200+ characters with frequent errors, necessitating increased effort in managing actor mappings.
-However, this might not be a concern for you.
-The process is significantly faster, taking only seconds versus 20 minutes, and avoids a $2 API fee.
-I can release this version if there is interest.

 ## Overview of Processing

 - The application keeps track of its workflow and can be stopped or restarted at any time.
 - If it stops or you interrupt it, you can relaunch it and it will resume from where it left off.
-(You may need to remove the most recent incomplete output file.)
-- The app will connect to the ChatGPT API to identify characters and generate the image prompts needed for Stable Diffusion.
+- The app will connect to the ChatGPT API to identify characters if you have configured an API key.
-- It will connect to GPT again to extract the scene/setting information for the image prompts.
+- It may connect to GPT again to extract the scene/setting information for the image prompts.
 - The process will pause to allow you to modify, or keep the default, file used to replace characters with actors.
 - Default lists of actors are provided.
-By default, the app picks the replacement actor starting at the top of the file.
+By default, the app picks the replacement actor randomly.
 - You can create custom actor lists in the <bookname> folder by changing the books\bookname\bookname.yaml file.
 - You can add guidance to the actor description, such as "long blond hair", "20yo", NSFW, etc.
 - You must save the books/bookname/bookname_ts_p_actors_EDIT.txt as books/bookname/bookname_ts_p_actors.txt, then relaunch the app and it will continue.